It all began with a simple need: to understand how we move through a universe we live inside but never see.

 As a child in Brazil, I’d watch our fish at the glass of their bowl, wondering what they thought about the world moving beyond.
 To them, everything must have seemed contained in that small space.
 They had no idea anything was happening outside.
 Years later, I recognized this as my childhood version of Plato’s Cave.
-We all start with one way of seeing.

-Perspective hopping proved anything can look entirely new depending on your viewpoint.
-Examining across layers revealed that different types of activity follow distinct rules.
-Most importantly, I learned that what happens and what we think happens are orthogonal things.
-Influence propagates by induction, not the direct contact most people imagine.
+When life got complicated, I started applying this thinking to personal situations and relationships.
+Anything could look entirely new depending on your viewpoint.
+Different types of activity followed distinct rules.
+Most importantly, what happens and what we think happens turned out to be orthogonal things.
+That’s where I discovered what I eventually named Incoherence, and where I learned that influence works by induction, not the direct contact most people imagine.

 “Felix, qui potuit rerum cognoscere causas.”
 (Happy is the one who has been able to know the causes of things.)